 Moreover, modern web developers are under increased pressure than before.
-Businesses expect their apps to be delivered fast without sacrificing the security or function.
-Now the question is, how can a modern web developer overcome these challenges?
+Businesses expect their apps to be delivered fast without sacrificing security or function.
+Now, the question is, how can a modern web developer overcome these challenges?

 For this, they need modern tools for web application development.
 Fortunately, these web application development tools help them deliver the web apps sooner, but they also bridge the skills gap.
 This allows the developers to complete tasks that they couldn’t finish all alone.

 Over the last couple of years, the need for web application speed has drastically increased.
 Why?

 Well, to begin with, users have gotten progressively less patient.
 People now have shorter attention spans than ordinary goldfish.
 Therefore, modern web applications should be able to handle more data than ever before.

 If not well optimized, this upsurge in data may lead to slower applications–which will ultimately drive away users.

 Secondly, page speed is great for business.
 Google directed this trend when they revealed that they consider page loading speed as a ranking aspect.
 As a result, web application performance optimization is rapidly becoming a crucial aspect of the development process.